ncontiero/dkcutter-django/README.md

 ## Usage

+> [!NOTE]
+> It is recommended to have [uv](https://docs.astral.sh/uv/getting-started/installation/) installed if you are on Windows or do not have Docker.

 To scaffold an application using [dkcutter](https://github.com/ncontiero/dkcutter), run any of the following four commands and answer the command prompt questions:

 ### npm